-Set Up Communications Between Your Mac and PC
+Windows IDE Users: Set Up Communications Between Your Mac And Your PC

-(If you are using the Mac IDE and don't need to connect to a PC, then you can go directly to the section Set Up Your macOS Preferences further down on this page.)
+(If you are using the Mac IDE, then you can skip this section and go directly to Set Up Your macOS Preferences further down on this page.)

 This is done by going to the System Preferences app and then clicking Sharing.
 Now follow these steps:

 - Select the Remote Login checkbox first then the File Sharing checkbox.
 In File sharing, click Options.

 - Select "Share files and folders using SMB."